Thunderbird2086/OmniCode-9001/doc/build.md

      - After soldering, inspect for excess solder and clean up any bridges or cold joints.

 1. **Install Stabilizers**
+   > **Note:** Stabilizers may require assembly before installation.
      ![](../img/build/stabilizers.png)

 1. **Prepare Top Plate and Mounting Hardware**
+   > **Note:** There are two options for mounting hardware.
+Choose one of the following methods:
+   ### Option A: Using 3mm Spacers
+   1. Place the top plate onto the PCB
+   1. Position the 8 spacers (3mm) at the designated mounting points
+   1. Add 8 standoffs (5mm) at the bottom side of the PCB
+   1. Insert 8 M3x8mm screws through the top plate, spacers, gaskets and PCB, then loosely fasten them with 5mm standoffs

+   ### Option B: Using M3x3mm Standoffs
+   1. Insert 8 M3x8mm screws through the top plate and M3x3mm standoffs
+   1. Place the top plate assembly onto the PCB
+   1. Add 8 standoffs (5mm) at the bottom side of the PCB

    ![](../img/build/assemble-top-plate.png)

-   - Place the top plate onto the PCB.
-   - Position the 8 spacers (3mm) at the designated mounting points.
-   - Add M3 gaskets (0.5mm thick) between the PCB and spacers.
-   - Add 8 standoff (5mm) at the bottom side of the PCB.
-   - Insert 8 M3x8mm screws through the top plate, spacers, gaskets and PCB, then loosely fasten them with 5mm standoffs.
-   - **Do not fully tighten the screws yet.
-This is a pre-assembly step.** Final tightening should be done after all key switches are installed to ensure proper fit and alignment.
+   > **Important:** Do not fully tighten the screws yet.
+This is a pre-assembly step.
+Final tightening should be done after all key switches are installed to ensure proper fit and alignment.

 1. **Install Light Guide**
    ![](../img/build/light-guide.png)